The Sontag Shawl {History and Patterns}

 5. Jenny’s Shawl

-Jenny’s shawl is worn by Jenny Murray loaned to Mary McNab when she visits Jamie in the cave and later seen worn by Janet, Jenny’s daughter.
+Jenny’s shawl is worn by Jenny Murray loaned to Mary McNab when she visits Jamie in the cave, and later seen worn by Janet, Jenny’s daughter.

 It’s a beautiful triangle scarf with a ruffle edge.

-You can view the knitting pattern here.
+You can view the knitting pattern here – Jenny’s Shawl Knitting Pattern (Outlander Knit)

 Outlander Jenny Shawl

-6. Claire’s Sontag shawl from season 4
+6. Claire’s Sontag Shawl From Season 4

 This Outlander shawl pattern will allow you to create a large triangle shawl.